 Rising awareness among the Pakistanis due to improving living style conditions has led to the awareness of motorists in the county.
-Pakistanis have started branching out in the realms of exotic cars and bikes and that is why, I thought to write an article on this development.
+Pakistanis have started branching out into the realms of exotic cars and bikes and that is why, I thought to write an article on this development.
 Granted this particular article will be aimed to showcase some of the available sports bike in the country under the PKR 1 million mark.
 Without further ado, let’s look at the available options.

 - Honda CBR-150R:

 Honda CBR 150R is said to be one of the best two-wheelers ever produced by Honda Japan.
 CBR 150R holds a 4-Stroke liquid-cooled spark ignition engine mated to a 6-speed transmission.
 The engine comprises of a programmed fuel-injection system certifying high fuel economy on high speeds.
 Albeit, Atlas Honda is selling it as a CBU, I hope that the company starts its local manufacturing to drastically decrease its price.
 Currently the brand new bike is available at PKR 660,000 (ex-factory) price.

 - Benelli TNT25:

 The TNT 25, first in its naked class was originally introduced in 2016 by a relatively new player in the Pakistani market.
 This bike is sold and marketed by Buraq Automobiles.
 It is powered by a lightweight and spirited liquid-cooled four-stroke single cylinder engine displacing 249cc and utilizing 4-valve technology and dual overhead camshafts for maximum power.
 Since it’s launch, Pakistani motorbike enthusiasts have flocked to this bike.
 The company has reportedly sold more than 100 units in the short time span of 3-4 months since its launch.
 TNT25 is priced in a very competitive range, it’s ex-factory price is PKR 455,000.

 - Suzuki Inazuma: